Spin currents in crystals with spin-orbit coupling: multi-band effects in an effective Hamiltonian formalism: Application to

 At the $\Gamma$ point, the upper four bands originating from the $\Gamma_5$ orbital remain degenerate.
 At $\bk\neq\bm{0}$, the orbital degeneracy is lifted by the $\bk\cdot\bp$ perturbations, as shown in Fig. \ref{fig: G1G5 bands}a.

 When the SOC is included, i.e. $b,\tilde b\neq 0$, we expect the spin degeneracy to be lifted, except at $\bk=\bm{0}$ and other TR invariant points, where the Kramers degeneracy is still preserved.
 This is shown in Fig. \ref{fig: G1G5 bands}b.
 We do not attempt here to obtain the full band structure by direct diagonalization of the Hamiltonian in Eq.~(\ref{H-p-p}).
 Instead, we proceed in two steps as outlined in the previous section.
 First, we reduce the $6\times 6$ microscopic Hamiltonian to an effective $2\times 2$ one acting in the essential orbital subspace.
 Second, we diagonalize the effective Hamiltonian to find the band structure.
+A similar procedure has been used in the literature to obtain an effective Rashba SOC in various systems~\cite{Kane57,RS59,LYV96,Peter00,Bahramy11,Kim13,Shanavas14,Fu20}.
+We recap it here to set the stage for the derivation of the spin current in Sec. \ref{sec: spin-current-C4v-equilibrium}.

 We assume that only the lower bands originating from $\Gamma_1$ cross the chemical potential and are therefore essential.
 Following Sec. \ref{sec: effective H formalism}, we derive the effective Hamiltonian in the lower-band subspace by iteratively eliminating the inter-orbital couplings from Eq.~(\ref{H-p-p}).
 To second order, the solution of Eq.~(\ref{Q-1st-order-final}) yields the transformation matrix